qltd/knight-wallace/wp-content/plugins/hummingbird-performance/readme.txt

 = 1.3.4 ( 2016-10-03 ) =
 - PHP 5.3 required for minification
-- Fix: Javascript improvements in CloudFlare box
+- Fix: Javascript improvements in Cloudflare box
 - Fix: Missing Hummingbird icon in admin bar
-- Enhancement: CloudFlare now auto selects domain
+- Enhancement: Cloudflare now auto selects domain
 - Enhancement: Improved caching detection
 - Other minor improvements

 = 1.3.3 ( 2016-09-02 ) =
-- Fix: Parse error in CloudFlare module when ASP tags detection was active in PHP
+- Fix: Parse error in Cloudflare module when ASP tags detection was active in PHP

 = 1.3.2 ( 2016-08-22 ) =
-- Fix: Error when detecting CloudFlare on activation
+- Fix: Error when detecting Cloudflare on activation

 = 1.3.1 ( 2016-08-17 ) =
-- Fix: CloudFlare was only showing 20 sites max
+- Fix: Cloudflare was only showing 20 sites max
 - Fix: Parse error in PHP < 5.3 installations

 = 1.3 ( 2016-08-15 ) =
-- New: CloudFlare integration
+- New: Cloudflare integration
 - New: LiteSpeed server detection
 - Enhance: Clear minification cache when a plugin/theme is activated/deactivated
 - Enhance: New better Javascript compressor